Kami/node-rproxy/README.md

 This middleware provides flexible rate limiting based on the requested paths.

 * `bucket_size` - Size of a bucket in seconds.
 This value also specifies a minimum time period you can rate limit on.
 * `limits` - An array of limit objects.
 Each object has the following keys:
   * `method` - HTTP method of the limited path
   * `path_regex` - Regular expression for the limited path
   * `limit` - Request limit for this path
   * `period` - Period in seconds.
 This value can't be smaller than `bucket_size`

+### Usage

 # TODO